atheler/klang/README.md

 - *Message* (`MessageInput` and `MessageOutput` classes)

 Value based connections can hold any kind of Python object as value.
 Message connections have an internal queue.
-The former is mostly used to propgate audio samples and modulation signals through the network (Numpy arrays as values).
+The former is mostly used to propagate audio samples and modulation signals through the network (Numpy arrays as values).
 The latter is used for discrete messages like note messages.
 There are also corresponding *Relay* connections (`Relay` and `MessageRelay` classes).
 These are used to build composite blocks (blocks which contain there own network of child blocks).
 Relays can be used to interface between the inside and outside of an composite block.

 ### Defining The Network